Alerts

 |

-The Vehicle Seat Controller (VCSEAT1) detects the seat track motor exceeds the expected operating times, causing the motor to be disabled.
+The seat track motor current is below the expected threshold, causing the motor to be unresponsive.

 |